- Which humidifiers are the quietest?

 Do I need to replace filters, and if so, how often?

-Most evaporative cool moisture humidifiers use replaceable wick filters, and these should be changed every 2 months on average (wick filter life varies depending on your specific humidifier model, frequency of use, and your water's mineral content).
+Most evaporative cool moisture humidifiers use replaceable wick filters, and these should be changed every 1-2 months on average (wick filter life varies depending on your specific humidifier model, frequency of use, and your water's mineral content).
 Most wick filters are coated with a special antimicrobial coating designed to slow the growth of mold on the filter.
-There are some evaporative cool moisture humidifiers which use permanent cleanable filters, which eliminates the need to purchase replacement filters.
-Warm moisture humidifiers do not use wick filters at all.
-Some models use an optional mineral absorption pad, which collects the mineral deposits left behind by the heated water.
-These typically last for 2-3 weeks and are very inexpensive to replace.
-Most ultrasonic humidifiers use demineralization cartridges, which help reduce mineral deposits found in tap water, which can exit the humidifier in the form of white dust.
+Warm moisture humidifiers do not use wick filters at all but will need to be cleaned regularly to remove hard water mineral buildup.
+Most ultrasonic humidifiers use optional demineralization cartridges, which help reduce mineral deposits found in tap water which can exit the humidifier in the form of white dust.

 What is white dust, and should I be concerned about it?

 White dust is a byproduct of minerals found naturally in water, which can sometimes be released into the air during the humidification process.
-White dust is not harmful, and may settle on surfaces and furniture near the humidifier.
+White dust, which can be a nuisance but is not harmful, may settle on surfaces and furniture near the humidifier.
 It is easily cleaned just as you would normally dust.
 Warm moisture (steam vaporizers) and evaporative cool moisture humidifiers do not release any white dust into the air.
 The only types of humidifiers that can potentially release white dust are ultrasonic humidifiers and cool mist impeller humidifiers.
-Many ultrasonic humidifiers come with a demineralization cartridge specifically designed to trap minerals before they can become airborne, thus reducing or eliminating white dust.
+Many ultrasonic humidifiers come with an optional demineralization cartridge designed to trap minerals before they can become airborne, thus reducing white dust.
 You can also use ultrasonic humidifier water treatment to reduce white dust.
 The amount of white dust you may experience will vary depending on the mineral content of your water supply.
 If white dust is a concern, you can use distilled water in your humidifier instead of regular tap water.
 Distilled water has very low mineral content and will not produce white dust.
 For other types of humidifiers, using distilled water will also reduce the amount of time you will need to clean your humidifier, and will help prolong filter life.

 How often do I need to clean my humidifier?